-The other information comprises the information included in the Narrative Report on pages 2 to 9, other than the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Narrative Report by the Chief Finance Officer on pages 3 to 10, other than the financial statements and our auditor's report thereon.
 The Chief Financial Officer (Section 151 Officer) is responsible for the other information.